 OBS Studio can feel a little opaque to new users.
 The UI isn't the friendliest and it doesn't come with a lot of guidance on where to start – you may find your first few videos are a matter of trial and error.
 Despite this, OBS Studio shines as live streaming mix desk that will allow you to create stunning videos from multiple sources – just not with ease.
-If you'd like to do more with your screen captures than this is a solid option.
+If you'd like to do more with your screen captures then this is a solid option.

 Jing may well be the simplest of all the screen capture software out there.
-Taking a different approach to capture UI's, Jing uses a sun-shaped icon with three spires – one lets you capture, one looks at your capture history and one brings up a limited options menu.
+Taking a different approach to capturing UIs, Jing uses a sun-shaped icon with three spires – one lets you capture, one looks at your capture history and one brings up a limited options menu.
 It's really that simple.
 Lacking any editing software, you'll need an additional package if you want to manipulate your videos.
 Jing is designed to be used by those who wish to quickly share their videos with friends via email or chat programs.
 It may not be the best for professionals, but if you're just looking to quickly share your footage then this could be the program for you.

 6. Movavi Screen Capture

-Movavi Screen Capture is an excellent piece of software that include the whole package; screen captures from a range of sources and a comprehensive editing suite.
+Movavi Screen Capture is an excellent piece of software that includes the whole package; screen captures from a range of sources and a comprehensive editing suite.
 Starting with the best features first, the editing tools are up there with the pros and can easily give most solo editing software a run for its money.
 You can also export your videos in 11 different formats and optimise them for over 150 devices.
-Despite this there's no way to export your video directly to social video sites like YouTube or Vimeo, so this will require a separate upload.
+Despite this, there's no way to export your video directly to social video sites like YouTube or Vimeo, so this will require a separate upload.

 8. Screen Grabber Pro Mac

-Our final alternative to Fraps is Screen Grabber Pro, another all-in-one offering that despite its simplicity gives you couple of options for recording your screen.
+Our final alternative to Fraps is Screen Grabber Pro, another all-in-one offering that despite its simplicity gives you a couple of options for recording your screen.
 There's all the standard features you'd expect and an editing suite that remains functional, if not the best.
 Like a few of the previous programs it also has the option of immediately uploading your videos onto social media sites, making it another possibility for social media gurus.